kylestaschke/poisontab/README.md

 ```

 Place dhcpd.conf in /etc/dhcp/dhcpd.conf and the rest of the files in /home/pi/poisontap, then reboot to ensure everything is working.

-There are a number of <a href="https://github.com/samyk/poisontap" target=_blank>files in the repo</a>, which are used on different sides.
-The list:

 * **backdoor.html** - Whenever a http://hostname/PoisonTap URL is hit to exfiltrate cookies, this file is what is returned as the force-cached content.
 It contains a backdoor that produces an outbound websocket to samy.pl:1337 (adjustable to any host/port) that remains opens waiting for commands from the server.
 This means when you load an iframe on a site, such as http://hostname/PoisonTap, this is the content that gets populated (even after PoisonTap is removed from the machine).
 * **backend_server.js** - This is the Node.js server that you run on your Internet-accessible server.
 It is what the backdoor.html connects to (eg, samy.pl:1337).
 This is the same server you connect to send commands to your PoisonTapped minion machines, eg